Tom is a board certified specialist in real estate.

 - Examination of title and issuance of title insurance in connection with thousands of residential, commercial, and vacant land transactions

-In 2015, Tom was appointed by Governor Rick Scott to serve a four-year term as a consumer member of the Florida Real Estate Commission, which administers and enforces Florida’s real estate license law.
-He currently serves as chair of the FREC.
-A native Sarasotan, Tom’s civic affiliations include causes that promote the diversification of Sarasota’s economy and preservation of its cultural heritage.
+In 2015, Tom was appointed by Governor Rick Scott as one of two consumer members of the Florida Real Estate Commission, which administers and enforces Florida’s real estate license law.
+Tom served as the 2018 chair of the FREC.
+A native Sarasotan, Tom’s civic affiliations include causes that promote the diversification of Florida’s economy and preservation of its cultural heritage.
 Tom is past chair of the Board of Trustees of the Marie Selby Botanical Gardens, where he also chaired its CEO search, audit, and nominating committees.
 He is a past member of the Board of Directors of the John & Mable Ringling Museum of Art Foundation.
 Tom’s comments on Sarasota’s history, economy, and real estate market have appeared in publications such as The New York Times, Gulf Coast Business Review, the Sarasota Herald-Tribune, SRQ, New York Social Diary, and Metropolis.